polterguy/polterguy.github.io/authentication/index.md

 allowfullscreen></iframe>
 </div>

-The code I am using in the above video to cryptographically hash my passwords using a BlowFish hashing algorithm, can be found below.
+The code I am using in the above video to cryptographically hash my passwords as a new user is created over the HTTP REST endpoint, can be found below.

 ```
 .arguments